 Requirements for All Applicants

-- Submit completed, signed and notarized application to the Board office.
+- Submit a completed, signed and notarized Application for Licensure as a Chiropractor.

 - Arrange for the Board office to receive an official transcript sent directly from your chiropractic college.
 The college must be accredited and the transcript must show that you have earned a degree of Doctor of Chiropractic degree.